 Fun fact: Tolstoy originally wrote Anna Karenina as a hideously ugly woman, in hopes of making the reader find her as disgusting as he initially did.
 As he wrote, he found her more and more redeemable, and that’s how she ended up a great beauty.
 In almost every other respect, though, she remains a bad woman.
 She seeks love in an affair outside of her marriage, and neglects her children (the “baddest” thing a woman can do).
 She indulges her own whims and desires in a way that Tolstoy intended for us to find repugnant, but there’s something irresistible about a woman who so determinedly sets fire to her own life.

-I must add a couple of honourable mentions: Hester Prynne of The Scarlet Letter, and Irene Adler of The Adventures of Sherlock Holmes, both worthy of the respect we should afford to all bad women.
+I must add a couple of honourable mentions: Hester Prynne of The Scarlet Letter (read my full review of Hawthorne’s American classic here), and Irene Adler of The Adventures of Sherlock Holmes, both worthy of the respect we should afford to all bad women.
 Are there any others I’ve missed?
 Who are your favourite bad women in fiction?
 Let me know in the comments below (or join the conversation over at KUWTP on Facebook!).